Michael San Francisco, Ph.D.

 Interim Dean, College of Arts & Sciences

 As a longtime and distinguished member of the Texas Tech University faculty who has served a breadth of leadership, research, special advisory, and faculty roles across campus for three decades, Michael San Francisco, Ph.D., currently serves as the interim dean of the Texas Tech College of Arts & Sciences.
-In addition to this appointment of interim dean, he also serves as a professor in the Department of Biological Sciences, Honors, an adjunct professor in the Department of Immunology and Molecular Microbiology at the Texas Tech University Health Sciences Center, and the Director of the Clark Scholars Program.
+In addition to this appointment of interim dean, he also serves as a professor in the Department of Biological Sciences, the Honors College, an adjunct professor in the Department of Immunology and Molecular Microbiology at the Texas Tech University Health Sciences Center, and the Director of the Clark Scholars Program.

 Dr. San Francisco was officially appointed as interim dean of the Texas Tech College of Arts & Sciences on June 9, 2020, by Provost Michael Galyean before actively assuming the role on September 1, 2020.
 The College of Arts & Sciences currently serves more than 11,000 undergraduate and graduate students with a cohort of more than 400 tenured faculty members, operating as the largest and most diverse college at Texas Tech.